ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/03-geo/assignment.md

 1. Click the pencil icon to the right of the graph
 2. Select `Pie` from the dropdown menu

-So it looks like all of our 500 errors are contained in the `TW` region.
-Interesting!
+So it looks like all of our 500 errors are contained in the `TW` (Taiwon) region.
+That is interesting, and without more information, we might be tempted to stop our RCA analysis here.
+There is always more to the story, as you will see.

-This is a useful graph!
+In the meantime, this is a useful graph!
 Let's save it to a Dashboard for future use.

 1. Click on the Disk icon in the upper-left of the resulting graph
 2. Add to a existing dashboard "Ingress Proxy"